nus-cs2103-AY2021S2/tp/docs/DeveloperGuide.md

 2. User keys in command to add budget of an amount he wants.

 **Extensions**
 * 2a.
-A budget is already present
+A budget is already present.
     * 2a1.
-TutorTracker flags out an error
+TutorTracker flags out an error.
 * 2b.
 Invalid budget amount is added, for example a negative amount.
     * 2b1.
 TutorTracker flags out the error.